lyteword/chspurgeon-tod/volume-6/psalm-124.md

 **Verses 6, 7.** We were delivered,

-1\.Like a lamb out of the very jaws of a beast of prey: God "hath not given us as a prey to their teeth"; intimating that they had no power against God's people, but what was given them from above.
+1\.
+Like a lamb out of the very jaws of a beast of prey: God "hath not given us as a prey to their teeth"; intimating that they had no power against God's people, but what was given them from above.
 They could not be a prey to their teeth unless God gave them up, and therefore they were rescued, because God would not suffer them to be ruined.

-2\.Like "a bird, "a little bird, the word signifies a sparrow, "out of the snare of the fowler."
+2\.
+Like "a bird, "a little bird, the word signifies a sparrow, "out of the snare of the fowler."
 The enemies are very subtle and spiteful, they lay snares for God's people, to bring them into sin and trouble, and to hold them there.
 Sometimes they seem to have prevailed so far as to gain their point, the children of God are taken in the snare, and are as unable to help themselves out as any weak and silly bird is; and then is God's time to appear for their relief; when all other friends fail, then God breaks the snare, and turns the counsel of the enemies into foolishness: "The snare is broken, and so we are delivered."— *Matthew Henry.*

 **Verse 7.** *Our soul is escaped as a bird out of the snare of the fowlers,* etc. Various snares are placed for birds, by traps, birdlime, guns, etc.: who can enumerate all the dangers of the godly, threatening them from Satan, and from the world?
 Ps 91:3: Ho 5:1.—"We are delivered, "not by our own skill or cunning, but by the grace and power of God only: so that every device is made vain, and freedom is preserved.— *Martin Geier.*